 Gardner was born to a poor farming family in Johnston County, North Carolina.note The family struggled for years, losing their farm in The Great Depression and moving to Newport News, Virginia to find work, only to suffer the death of Gardner's father in 1938.
 In 1941 she was visiting her sister in New York when her brother-in-law, a photographer, took a picture of her and put it up in his studio.
 This picture drew the attention of an MGM talent scout, and just that quickly, Gardner was signed to a contract.

 Five years of mostly bit parts went by before Gardner's big break playing Kitty the Femme Fatale in groundbreaking Film Noir The Killers.
 This Star-Making Role propelled her to a run of hits in the late 1940s and 1950s in which she played various incarnations of beauty and class.
-In 1953 Gardner, usually considered more of a "movie star" as opposed to a great dramatic actress, got an Academy Award nomination for her part in Mogambo.
+In 1953 Gardner, usually considered more of a "movie star" as opposed to a great dramatic actor, got an Academy Award nomination for her part in Mogambo.

 Ava Gardner films on TV Tropes: